HugoHakem/nix-os.config/gcp-installation.md

 ## Contextualization

-### Introduction

 When setting up a virtual machine building an adequate developer environment might be difficult or fail for obscure reasons.
 This repo make use of **Nix Package Manager** as a work around.
-Why this choice ?
-Because nix is fully:

-+ **Reproducible**: works on any hardware.
-+ **Declarative**: easy to share environments.
-+ **Reliable**: an installation cannot break other packages and roll back to previous versions is possible.

 This guide assumes the following [Pre-Requisites](#0-pre-requisite) which is simpply having a virtual machine running.
 This tutorial will take the example of the Google Cloud Virtual Machine, but it *supposedly* (please open an issue if you encounter any problems) works on any Linux machine.